William Contreras Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 22nd in the league.
+- The Diamondbacks pitching staff is 21st in the league with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks have the 20th-ranked team ERA across all MLB pitching staffs (4.44).
+- The Diamondbacks have the 22nd-ranked team ERA across all MLB pitching staffs (4.48).

 © 2023 Data Skrive.
 All rights reserved.